Design Thinking Enables Customer Centricity

 A huge amount of investment by companies goes into the development of human resources and re-skilling employees for the jobs of the future as well as their approach to talent procurement and retention has changed.
 While processes and latest technologies will help in bringing about this change quickly, the actual ‘Cultural Revolution’ exists in employees and their eagerness to adapt to the ‘Design Thinking’ process.

 The ways of doing business are changing like never before with the help of new developments in technology.
-For example, in the Banking and Financial Services (BFS), ways to make payment and customer service has altogether challenged the conventional banking practices as customers demand greater speed and operations agility with 100% security.
+For example, in the Banking and Financial Services (BFS), ways to make payment and customer service have altogether challenged the conventional banking practices as customers to demand greater speed and operations agility with 100% security.

-Hence it will not be an exaggeration to say, probably, this is for the first time when the public-at-large has substantial amount of power over business and the way they are serviced.
-This has eventually created a huge number of opportunities for companies to invent unconventional methods and services empowering new needs of the consumers.
+Hence it will not be an exaggeration to say, probably, this is for the first time when the public-at-large has a substantial amount of power over business and the way they are serviced.
+This has eventually created a huge number of opportunities for companies to invent unconventional methods and services empowering the new needs of the consumers.

 THE ALL-PERVASIVE CONSUMER

-Being connected digitally encompasses all aspects of daily human life – right from the way people interact (Facebook, Twitter, WhatsApp, and Gmail, among others) to the economic landscape, being aware about the political events and the skills needed to find a job.
+Being connected digitally encompasses all aspects of daily human life – right from the way people interact (Facebook, Twitter, WhatsApp, and Gmail, among others) to the economic landscape, being aware of the political events, and the skills needed to find a job.
 These days, consumers have completely incorporated technologies and are using urbane user experience platforms, which they expect to be delivered by companies and their much-loved brands.

 ( The author is Director and Executive Vice Chairman, Nihilent)